 The first ever commercially available motorcycle race replica was the AGV Ago’ in 1972, and has been available to buy from AGV in every decade ever since, and probably will be forevermore as a tribute to Giacomo Agostini.
 The design and colours remain the same with the Ago’ replica, they just get added to the latest helmet design.
 It wasn’t long before the race replica became one of the ultimate marketing and branding locations on a riders outfit.
 It also wasn’t just a statement of the rider’s individual helmet design, it soon became a place for sponsors to advertise, which means cash!
 Today, the racers always have the highest specification helmet of the day, but most race replicas are sold using more basic and much cheaper models of helmet for road use.
 However, if you want a Rossi replica helmet, you can buy the ultra-premium and performance one as worn by VR himself, or you can buy one for half the price or less.
 In addition to the favourite replica that I owned and which the next paragraph is about, my next favourite helmet design is that of 1970s Formula 1 start Peter Revson.
 His father was the creator of the Revlon Cosmetics company and sadly, Peter never got to the point of inheriting the business as he was killed in a racing accident in 1974, as life expectancy in most motor sports wasn’t that long in the ‘70s.
 Peter’s legacy in what I believe to be one of the best helmet designs ever, is still available to buy from the specialist replica helmet company, F1 Helmet (link at the bottom).

 So far, so what?
 Well, back in 1981, I spent more than two weeks wages on a Swiss made, Kiwi K7 helmet, which was a Mick Grant race replica.
 I don’t know how many of these replicas were ever sold, but I never came across anyone else wearing one.
-Whilst I’ve never been someone who has idolised any one person, I was/am a fan of Mick Grant, and have been since I first saw him racing in Scarborough at the Oliver’s Mount circuit, and riding the green and white (some might say; fearsome) 750 Kawasaki.
+Whilst I’ve never been someone who has idolised any one person, I was/still am a big fan of Mick Grant, and have been since I first saw him racing in Scarborough at the Oliver’s Mount circuit, and riding the green and white (some might say; fearsome) 750 Kawasaki.
 I could relate to Mick Grant as he not only rode the Grand Prix and road races, he was also a pretty keen and competitive trials rider.
-Mick had, and still has that great Yorkshire approach to expressing himself, and there’s never any confusion at the end of a conversation regarding what he wants to message to his listeners.
+Mick had, and appears to still have, that great Yorkshire approach to expressing himself, and from what I’ve seen of him on video, there’s never any confusion at the end of a conversation regarding what he wants to message to his listeners.
 Mick was one of those racers of the 1960s that saw the evolution of the safety helmet and he also was an early adopter regarding the space on the helmet with which to recognise his first ever, and notable sponsor, Jim Lee.
 Mick’s helmet design had Jim’s initials in a symmetrical JL arrow-style pattern, painted onto a white helmet and to this day, that JL design is ultra recognisable as Mick’s helmet.
-The colour of the JL logos has evolved over the years from a grey and green JL arrow combination to a mix of grey and red logos, which are what he uses to date, even on his trials helmet.
+The colour of the JL logos has evolved over the years from a grey and green JL arrow combination to a mix of grey and red logos, which are what he uses to date.

 Mick raced for Honda during the 1980s and with some rides on a Suzuki as well, and the Kiwi helmet design and colours matched both brands as well as maintaining his signature design in recognition of Jim Lee.
 Kiwi Helmets were a Swiss company who believed that they had pushed the boundaries of helmet design with their fully faced Kiwi K7 helmet.
 This very specific design was claimed by Kiwi to be light, very aerodynamic, quiet for the rider and primarily, the latest technology made to meet the highest safety standards of the time.
 Mick Grant used this helmet for several years and he was a great advertisement for a continental company trying to launch helmets into a U.K. marketplace that already had some very successful helmet manufacturers like Kangol, Stadium and Griffin.
 As Mick raced successfully in the national and international races in the U.K. as well as the Grand Prix, he was the perfect fast moving advertisement for Kiwi Helmets to focus on their geographic expansion.